cseanburns/electronic_resource_mgmt/src/01-the-erm-librarian.md

 was difficult enough for many reasons, but managing print and using print resources was comparably a more linear process.
-Electronic resources have raised the stakes
+Electronic resources have raised the stakes.
 That might be expected:
 civilizations have had 500 years to develop and solve print technology,